Positive and Negative Liberty

-- Miller, D. (ed.), 1991, Liberty, Oxford: Oxford University Press.
-2nd ed., The Liberty Reader, Boulder, CO: Paradigm Publishers, 2006 [representative collection of contemporary essays, including Berlin and his critics, with editorial introduction and a guide to further reading].
+- Miller, D. (ed.), 2006, The Liberty Reader, Boulder, CO: Paradigm Publishers.
+Reprinted, New York: Routledge 2016 [representative anthology of contemporary essays, including Berlin and his critics, with editorial introduction and a guide to further reading].

 - Plant, R., 1991, Modern Political Thought, Oxford: Blackwell, ch 1 [article-length general introduction].